JayNguyen-123/Customer-Support-AI-Agent/README.md

 An enterprise-grade, production-ready AI customer support platform built on top of LangGraph, FastAPI, SQLAlchemy, and OpenTelemetry.
 This system features adaptive multi-agent intent routing, automated RAG guardrails backed by Chroma DB, real-time async WebSocket token streaming, a secure role-based JWT administrative takeover API, and an end-to-end telemetry observability stack (Prometheus + Jaeger + Grafana).

-> **This README documents the project as reassembled and repaired from the original notebook.** See [What Was Reviewed and Fixed](#-what-was-reviewed-and-fixed) at the bottom for the full list of bugs found and changes made — several of them are load-bearing (the app could not start or would silently misbehave without them).

 ## 📂 Project Directory Structure

 ```